- About Us

 Step 3.
 Assessment of documents and house by staff.

 Step 4.
 Determination of Eligibility.

-The Community Development Program offers four different grants that help rehabilitate or replace houses.
+The Community Development Program offers different grants that help rehabilitate or replace houses.

 NC Housing Finance - Single Family Rehabilitation (SFR)